 Utilitarianism implies that we should use whatever decision procedure would best help us to promote overall well-being (in expectation).
 While we cannot be certain what decision procedure satisfies this criterion, we can offer some educated guesses.
 As psychologists Stefan Schubert and Lucius Caviola argue in Virtues for Real-World Utilitarians, we may best promote overall well-being by ambitiously pursuing robustly good actions that effectively help others, while minimizing downside risks by means of commonsense virtues and constraints.

-It’s widely recognized that humans are not reliable at calculating utilities,23 especially when they conflict with generally-reliable rules and heuristics (such as those prohibiting harm to others).
+It’s widely recognized that humans are unreliable at calculating utilities,23 especially when they conflict with generally-reliable rules and heuristics (such as those prohibiting harm to others).
 As a result, we cannot take rule-violating expected value calculations at face value.
 Even if you’ve calculated that it would somehow serve the greater good to murder your rival, you should be very skeptical that this is true.
 After all, if you don’t really believe that it would overall be best for others (similarly situated) to do likewise, then you must believe that most calculations favoring murder have actually gone awry.
 So, if you’ve no special (symmetry-breaking) evidence establishing that you, in particular, are the rare exception to this rule, then you must conclude that your own murderous calculations have most likely gone awry.24 Thus, absent special evidence, you should conclude that your rule-breaking actually has lower expected value, despite your initial calculation to the contrary.

 We can be most confident that our actions have positive expected value when we instead seek to help others in ways that are supported by good evidence and minimize downside risk.25 Over the long run, we should expect honest, cooperative altruism to do more good than ruthless scheming for the “greater good”, because (i) historically, ruthless schemers often do more harm than good, (ii) people rightly don’t trust ruthless schemers, and (iii) in a complex world, it’s difficult to get much done without others’ trust and cooperation.
-If that’s right, then honest cooperative altruism systematically has higher expected value than ruthless scheming, and should be preferred by utilitarians.
+If that’s right, honest cooperative altruism systematically has higher expected value than ruthless scheming, and should be preferred by utilitarians.

 In summary, utilitarianism does not tell us to constantly calculate utilities and blindly follow whatever our calculations recommend.
-That would be predictably counter-productive, which is contrary to the pragmatic spirit of the theory.
+That would be predictably counter-productive, contrary to the pragmatic spirit of the theory.
 Instead, utilitarianism recommends decision-procedures based on their expected value.
 When we are uncertain, we should be guided by whatever decision procedure can most reasonably (in light of everything we know about human biases and cognitive limitations) be expected to yield better outcomes.
 This means following heuristics or generally-reliable rules of thumb.

 As a very rough first pass, a plausible utilitarian decision-procedure might direct us to:26

-1. Pursue any “low-hanging fruit” for effectively helping others while avoiding harm,
+- Pursue any “low-hanging fruit” for effectively helping others while avoiding harm,

-2. Inculcate virtues for real-world utilitarians (including respect for commonsense moral norms), and
+- Inculcate virtues for real-world utilitarians (including respect for commonsense moral norms), and

-3. In a calm moment, reflect on how we could better prioritize and allocate our moral efforts, including by seeking out expert cost-benefit analyses and other evidence to better inform our overall judgments of expected value.27
+- In a calm moment, reflect on how we could better prioritize and allocate our moral efforts, including by seeking out expert cost-benefit analyses and other evidence to better inform our overall judgments of expected value.27

 Conclusion